Last Update: June 2021

 Just below the top is the ‘active’ volcano.
-I didn’t do my research on the volcano, so that’s on me, but I kind of expected a wide crater filled with red hot bubbling lava, a deep crater and intense heat.
+I didn’t do proper research on the volcano, so that’s on me, but I kind of expected a wide crater filled with red hot bubbling lava and intense heat.
 Well… that was a deception.
 Yes, there was a crater with the teeniest-tiniest plume of smoke coming from somewhere between some rocks.

 So, not really much to see here, except for… more monkeys!
 Some of the smaller ones were cute, but way too comfortable with tourists.
 They were jumping on peoples backs and heads (yeah really) and constantly begging for food and water.

 When the sun finally rises all the hardship disappears.
 Gone is the cold in your bones, the soreness in your calves and the musty aftertaste of overcooked eggs.

 The view is so magical and amazing it’s almost spiritual.
 Words and even photos fail to capture this overwhelming experience.
 The ever changing colors of the sky behind the silhouette of Mount Agung in the distance are truly breathtaking and left us completely in awe.

-Sunrise at Mount Batur is something you have to see for yourself.
+Sunrise at Mount Batur is something you have to experience for yourself.
 So, forget about my rant on all things difficult, tiring and not-that-great.
 I recommend and suggest, no I insist that you go up that mountain.
 You’ll probably curse me during the climb, because yes it’s early and cold and tough, but it only makes the sunrise that more climactic.